MuMUR : Multilingual Multimodal Universal Retrieval: Abstract

 \section{Abstract}

-Video retrieval has seen tremendous progress with the development of vision-language models.
+{Multi-modal retrieval has seen tremendous progress with the development of vision-language models.
 However, further improving these models require additional labelled data which is a huge manual effort.
-In this paper, we propose a framework MKTVR, that utilizes knowledge transfer from a multilingual model to boost the performance of video retrieval.
-We first use state-of-the-art machine translation models to construct pseudo ground-truth multilingual video-text pairs.
-We then use this data to learn a video-text representation where English and non-English text queries are represented in a common embedding space based on pretrained multilingual models.
-We evaluate our proposed approach on four English video retrieval datasets such as MSRVTT, MSVD, DiDeMo and Charades.
-Experimental results demonstrate that our approach achieves state-of-the-art results on all datasets outperforming previous models.
-Finally, we also evaluate our model on a multilingual video-retrieval dataset encompassing six languages and show that our model outperforms previous multilingual video retrieval models in a zero-shot setting. \keywords{Video-retrieval \and Multi-lingual \and Multi-modal}
+In this paper, we propose a framework MuMUR, that utilizes knowledge transfer from a multilingual model to boost the performance of multi-modal (image and video) retrieval.
+We first use state-of-the-art machine translation models to construct pseudo ground-truth multilingual visual-text pairs.
+We then use this data to learn a joint vision-text representation where English and non-English text queries are represented in a common embedding space based on pretrained multilingual models.
+We evaluate our proposed approach on a diverse set of retrieval datasets: five video retrieval datasets such as MSRVTT, MSVD, DiDeMo, Charades and MSRVTT multilingual, two image retrieval datasets such as Flickr30k and Multi30k .
+Experimental results demonstrate that our approach achieves state-of-the-art results on all video retrieval datasets outperforming previous models.
+Additionally, our framework MuMUR significantly beats other multilingual video retrieval dataset.
+We also observe that MuMUR exhibits strong performance on image retrieval.
+This demonstrates the universal ability of MuMUR to perform retrieval across all visual inputs (image and video) and text inputs (monolingual and multilingual).} \keywords{Video-retrieval, Image-retrieval, Multilingual, Multimodal}